mynameismaxz/y-router-go/README.md

 ## 🎯 Project Inspiration

+**Go implemented y-router that transform Claude Code to use with Openrouter/OpenAI.
+Original version from https://github.com/luohy15/y-router**

 This project was inspired by and is a Go implementation of concepts from the original **[y-router](https://github.com/luohy15/y-router)** project written in TypeScript.
 The original y-router provides excellent routing and compatibility layer patterns for AI model APIs, and this Go version adapts those core concepts while adding enterprise-grade features optimized for production workloads.

 ## 🚀 Core Features